glutengo/rendering-strategies/backend/res/posts/results/results.md

 The [metrics](./metrics) post was opened on each test.
 This post contains a medium amount of text but now other resources like images.

+Lighthouse allows [throttling](https://github.com/GoogleChrome/lighthouse/blob/master/docs/throttling.md) the network connection when running the audits.
+For these tests, the *request-level throttling* method was used.
-The test setups include three types of throttling presets.
+The test setups include three throttling presets.

 * none: No request latency, no limit for download and upload throughput
 * Fast 3G: 128ms request latency, 4096kbps download throughput, 1024kbps upload throughput<sup>[[2]](#ref-2)</sup>